-Both before and during a pregnancy, Benefits include the services of a genetic counselor when provided or referred by a Physician.
+Both before and during a Pregnancy, Benefits include the services of a genetic counselor when provided or referred by a Physician.
 These Benefits are available to all Participants in the immediate family.
 Covered Health Services include related tests and treatment.
 Charges for well-baby nursery care, including the initial examination, of a newborn child during the mother's Hospital admission for the delivery will be considered Hospital - Inpatient Stay expenses of the child and will be subject to the benefit provisions and benefit maximums as described under Hospital - Inpatient Stay in this section.

-Please remember for Non-Network Benefits, you must obtain Prior Authorization from BCBSTX as soon as reasonably possible if the Inpatient Stay for the mother and/or the newborn will be longer than the timeframes indicated above.
-If Prior Authorization from BCBSTX is not obtained, Benefits for the extended stay are subject to an Additional Deductible of \$200.
+When you use a Network Provider, the Network Provider is responsible for obtaining Prior Authorization from BCBSTX as soon as reasonably possible if the Inpatient Stay for the mother and/or the newborn will be longer than the timeframes indicated above.